KDSource/KDSource/DEVELOPMENT.md

 +-- templates/                  : Template files for KDSource usage in Python and
 |                                 McStas and TRIPOLI-4 execution.
 +-- tests/                      : C API unit testing.
++-- .github/workflows/ci.yml    : Workflow file for GitHub Actions.
 ```

 # Workflow (Linux)

+This is the recommended workflow for developing and contributing to KDSource.

 ## Installation